nakujaproject/recoveryN3/softwares-and-tools.md

 ## Necessary softwares and tools
-Please ensure you ave the following softwares installed on your machine:
+Please ensure you have the following softwares installed on your machine:

 |     | Tool                              | Usage                          |
 |-----|-----------------------------------|--------------------------------|